GitHub PR Interaction with Jenkins

 Scheduling an On-Demand Build

-There are a number of Jenkins builds that do not normally run pre-merge, but do run post-merge, nightly, or weekly.
+There are a number of Jenkins builds that do not normally run pre-merge, but do run post-merge or nightly.
 These builds include lower-priority platforms (e.g., macOS), and specialized options (e.g., UndefinedBehaviorSanitizer).
 Members of the RobotLocomotion organization can manually schedule these builds on pull requests that have not yet been merged, or on arbitrary commits in the RobotLocomotion/drake repository.

 To schedule a build of an open pull request merged with master, comment: